 Auto - this mode makes each control choose the appropriate rendering mode according to the used browser - Classic, Lightweight or Mobile.The behavior of the affected controls depends also on the available render modes, for example in touch devices the mode will be changed automatically to Mobile, if it is supported.
 If it is not, the mode will fall back until it meets the best mode that fits the environment.
 This functionality was added in Q3 2013.note

 For the automatic RenderMode detection to work, your project must reference the Telerik.Web.Device.Detection.dll assembly.

 You can find a list with the controls that support alternative render modes in the Render Modes List help article.

 Only one type of render mode is supported per page for each control type.
-For example, all RadDock controls on the page must have the same valueof the RenderMode property set.
+For example, all RadDock controls on the page must have the same value set to the RenderMode property.
 This includes instances from master pages, content pages and user controls.

 In some cases setting one value for the RenderMode may result in another mode being used by the controls.
 This is affected by the UserAgent string of the browser used to request the page.
 Here follows a list of the various possibilities and how you can affect or predict them.